 Having consistently ranked among the top one percent of the world’s universities, Pennsylvania State University spans 24 campuses and an online World Campus that brings education to anyone globally.
 Penn State has awarded financial aid to more than 68% of its students, be it in the form of loans, grants, scholarships, or employment.

 While each Penn State campus is unique, one thing remains the same – students are provided with a vibrant and ideal learning environment where opportunities to expand their horizons are readily available.
 They can choose among hundreds of clubs and organizations, including an award-winning student-run newspaper and student-run philanthropy.
 Students can also get in the game, either as a competitor or a fan.
 Penn State has more than 75 competitive NCAA Division III teams.

 In 2020, Cornell University was awarded a total of $281 million in undergraduate grants.
 This is part of their commitment to providing quality education to deserving students through their robust need-based financial aid program.
 Even better, their Graduate School supports 97% of on-campus students in research Ph.D. programs.
 The aid packages include tuition, fees, living allowance, and even a stipend.

 Columbia University houses some of the world’s important centers of research.
 Their comprehensive array of academic programs means that students have a wealth of options.
 But beyond classroom education, the university also provides plenty of opportunities for learning and improvement.
-Students can participate in various clubs, resources, and activities spanning cultural, academic, and athletic interests.
+Students can participate in:

 For more than 185 years, the University of North Alabama has been home to thriving artists, entrepreneurs, scientists, and educators.
 The university has one of the most affordable tuition in the country.
 They offer several ways to avail of financial aid, including student loans, scholarships, work-study, and student employment programs, grants, private and alternative loans, and more.